 Like with any consolidation, consolidating student loans through the Direct Loan program can make it much easier to manage your student loan payments.
 But there are additional pros and cons of the Direct Consolidation Loan program to be aware of.

 Pros of consolidating student loans through the Direct Loan program

 This program could be a good choice for some borrowers, especially those with subprime credit.

 - Federal benefits remain.
 The good news about consolidating through the Direct Loan program is you don’t lose any of the federal benefits like student loan forgiveness, income-based repayment, and forbearance and deferment.

 - Access to additional federal benefits.
 If you’re someone who currently has a Parent PLUS loan, a Perkins Loan, or a Family Federal Education Loan (FFEL), you’re not eligible for income-driven repayment plans or PSLF.
 But by consolidating these loans via the Direct Loan program, you would become eligible for these benefits.

 - No credit requirement.
-Borrowers with shaky credit don’t need to worry about getting denied for the Direct Loan consolidation program.
+Borrowers with imperfect credit don’t need to worry about getting denied for the Direct Loan consolidation program.
 The program is available to all federal student loan borrowers regardless of your credit situation.